|

 are mottled with gray, while on AHY/ASY birds

-birds have no moult limit; however, the moult
+birds have no moult limit

 3) Check the